Justsmtp/airbnb-clone-project/README.md

 Implements indexing and caching strategies to improve database performance.
 This ensures efficient data retrieval, especially for frequently accessed endpoints such as property searches and booking histories.

+## 🔐 API Security

+Ensuring the security of the backend APIs is essential to protect user data, prevent unauthorized access, and maintain the integrity of the platform.
+The following security measures are implemented to safeguard the Airbnb Clone backend:

+---

+### 🧾 Authentication

+**Description**: Implements token-based authentication using JWT (JSON Web Tokens) to verify the identity of users accessing the API.

+**Importance**: Prevents unauthorized users from accessing protected endpoints and ensures that only authenticated users can perform actions like creating bookings or listing properties.

+---

+### 🛂 Authorization

+**Description**: Role-based access control (RBAC) is enforced to differentiate between users (guests) and hosts, ensuring each role can only access permitted resources.

+**Importance**: Protects the system by restricting sensitive operations—such as property management or viewing payment details—to authorized users only.

+---

+### 🚦 Rate Limiting

+**Description**: Limits the number of requests a client can make in a given timeframe to prevent API abuse.

+**Importance**: Shields the backend from denial-of-service (DoS) attacks and ensures fair usage for all users.

+---

+### 🔒 Data Encryption

+**Description**: All sensitive data, such as passwords and payment information, is encrypted in transit (via HTTPS) and at rest (in the database).

+**Importance**: Safeguards user credentials and financial data from being intercepted or leaked during transmission or storage.

+---

+### 🧪 Input Validation & Sanitization

+**Description**: Validates and sanitizes incoming request data to prevent injection attacks (e.g., SQL injection, XSS).

+**Importance**: Helps maintain data integrity and prevents malicious data from compromising the application.

+---

+### 🎫 Secure Payment Processing

+**Description**: Payment processing endpoints require strict authentication and secure payload handling.

+**Importance**: Ensures the confidentiality and integrity of transaction data and prevents fraudulent payments.

 ### **Users**